-Kris Lemsalu, born in 1985 in Tallinn, Estonia, talks about why she switched a future in fashion for a future in art.
+Kris Lemsalu talks about why she switched fashion for contemporary art.
 She reveals how attending a secret party in Estonia further sparked her interest in costume making and performance, and how traveling informs her work.
 Now, as a skilled ceramicist, Kris knows her materials intimately and integrates both sculptural elements and performative acts in her installations, to map the world around her as a semi-fictional ground and to create what she likes to call “a personal newspaper”.

 LC Oh no, no (laughing).
-We don’t want to get in psychoanalysis.
+We don’t want to get into Psychoanalysis.
 But tell me a bit about how you got into making art.

-LC It’s interesting that you say that you didn’t want to study art initially.
+LC Interesting that you didn’t want to study art initially.
 How did you get into ceramics in the first place then?

-KL I was taking ceramic classes as a teenager for five or six years and I also got into fashion.
+KL I was taking ceramic classes as a teenager for five or six years while also doing fashion.
 I even had a little company.
-Estonia is a small country and if you do something it’s really easy to shine and be noticed.
-I had a lot of support for that, everything was going well, and then the time came when I had to choose what to study further.
+Estonia is a small country and if you do something, it’s really easy to shine and be noticed.
+I had a lot of support in that sense.
+So, everything was going well and then the time came when I had to choose what to study further.
 It could’ve been fashion but I found that the fashion world was a little bit flat for me.
 So I decided to study ceramics because I missed the physical feeling of making things.
-That was it.
+That was it!
 I knew the material, I was already quite hands-on with it, so it was a straightforward decision.

-LC Your work contains a lot of figuration.
-The animals, that are also reappearing characters in your work, seem to be caught somewhere between abstraction and figuration.
+LC The animals that keep reappearing as characters in your work seem to be caught somewhere between abstraction and figuration.
 Can you tell me a bit about your work process and how these characters come to life?

 LC So how do your performances relate to the objects you are making?

 KL There is no separation between my work and my life.
 That means that when I’m traveling, I’m unconsciously absorbing what is happening around me.
 For example, the project you mentioned came from one rather bizarre event altogether.
-I was in Sri Lanka, where people drive like crazy on the streets and while everybody was in this hectic atmosphere, I suddenly saw this car driving really, really slowly, with a regular family with babies in their arms, walking behind it.
-I realized that it was a funeral march.
+I was in Sri Lanka, where people drive like crazy on the streets, and while everybody was in this hectic atmosphere, I suddenly saw this car driving really, really slowly, with a family walking behind it.
+And I realized that it was a funeral march.

 These are the types of events that I see and they start to linger in my head.
 I can’t get rid of them somehow.
 But of course, that’s not the only way to translate the work.
 This is built up with many other layered stories.
 So I would say that Car2Go came up after half of year after seeing that.
-So it is just like my personal newspaper let’s say.
+Let's say that it is my own personal newsletter.

-LC So what’s next in your personal newspaper?
+LC So what’s next for you?
 Do you have any projects coming up or recent projects you did that you’re particularly excited about?